mundra-aman/minimal-mistakes/_posts/2021-02-01-MacOS-BigSur-Developer-Friendly-Setup.md

 https://vladster.net/en/instructions/install-mysql-mac/

 {% highlight BASH %}

 mysql -u root -p
 /usr/local/mysql/bin/mysql -u root -p sudo sh -c 'echo /usr/local/mysql/bin > /etc/paths.d/mysql'

 {% endhighlight %}

 ## Configuring Python environment

 Anaconda offers the easiest developer friendly way to setup any system for data engineering.

-https://opensource.com/article/19/5/python-3-default-mac
+Anaconda is a package manager, an environment manager, and Python distribution that contains a collection of many open source packages.
+Anaconda Individual Edition contains conda and Anaconda Navigator, as well as Python and hundreds of scientific packages.
+When you installed Anaconda, you installed all these too.
+Notice that when you install Anaconda, it modifies your .bash_profile to put Anaconda in your path. https://opensource.com/article/19/5/python-3-default-mac

 {% highlight BASH %}

 /user/bin/python
 python --version
+echo $PATH
+conda --version
+jupyter notebook

 {% endhighlight %}